TEXTPOWER/TextKey-RESTLibrary-java/README.md

 Installing the Library
 ----------------------

-This project is build using Maven.
+This project is built using Maven.
 To install Maven go to to the public [maven](http://maven.apache.org/download.html) repository and follow the installation instructions.

 Use the following dependency in your project: